- How much DWI experience does the lawyer have?

 - What will a good DWI defense lawyer cost?

 DWI litigation is one of the most complex areas of criminal law.
 Developing DWI expertise requires extensive knowledge of the law and procedure surrounding DWI litigation.
 Further, there is no substitute for DWI trial experience.
-J. Michael Price II has tried hundreds of DWI cases at an extremely high rate of success.
+J. Michael Price II has tried hundreds of DWI cases with an extremely high rate of success.
 Any lawyer can accept a fee and subsequently plea a case, but a true DWI defense lawyer will have a proven record of winning.

-DWI laws and techniques in defending DWI's are constantly changing.
+DWI laws and techniques in defending DWIs are constantly changing.
 What worked yesterday may not be the best approach today.
-It is important to find a lawyer who stays on top of current laws, trends, and what occurs in Courts everyday.
-Does your lawyer get his continuing legal education (CLE) hours at general seminars or do they concentrate their CLE's on DWI specific seminars?
-The better DWI lawyers get their CLE credits at DWI specific seminars and will be a member of the National College of DUI Defense.
+It is important to find a lawyer who stays on top of current laws, trends and what occurs in courts every day.
+Does your lawyer get his or her continuing legal education (CLE) hours at general seminars or does he or she concentrate his or her CLEs on DWI specific seminars?
+The better DWI lawyers get their CLE credits at DWI-specific seminars and will be members of the National College for DUI Defense.

 Experience counts, especially trial experience!
-There is not a set number of cases or trials to say a lawyer is qualified to defend you, but a lawyer who does not concentrate a majority of his practice to DWI defense, and handles the occasional DWI, is unlikely to have the necessary experience to successfully defend you.
+There is not a set number of cases or trials to say a lawyer is qualified to defend you, but a lawyer who does not concentrate a majority of his or her practice to DWI defense, and handles the occasional DWI, is unlikely to have the necessary experience to successfully defend you.